Last Updated on July 7, 2022

 Travel can be about discovering new place and meeting new people, but one of the most exciting aspects of travel is the food!
 Every time we cross a border, we look forward to sampling new street food, discovering new fruits or vegetables, or trying out a local specialty.
 As vegetarians traveling through Central America, there weren’t many non-meat specialties, but we never had any trouble finding plenty of delicious food to eat!
 Sure, we had many, many plates of rice & beans and way too many eggs as we made our way from Mexico to Panama, but we managed to find a favorite dish in every country.
+Here is an introduction to vegetarian food in Central America, and some of our favorite dishes as we ate our way through this beautiful part of the Americas:

 When we arrived in Guatemala, we still missed Mexican street food (a lot!) and so we were happy when we found a street food stall in Antigua that sold flautas… but wait, here they were called tacos, and while they weren’t as good as Mexican flautas, it was a tough call between the tacos and the tostadas for our Guatemalan street food.